RaymondMik/react-infinite-scrolling/README.md

-# Companion code for the Medium article
+# Companion code for the Medium article [upcoming link]

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).